Cielquan/DoTH-DNS/README.md

 `DOMAIN`
 If not set created by `setup.sh` script: '`HOST_NAME`.dns'.

-`PIHOLE_WEBPASSWORD`:
-Sets the pihole dashboard password but this is not recommended.
-The recommended way is either let the `setup.sh` script prompt you and set it for you or to export it yourself:

-    $ export WEBPASSWORD=<your password>

 ### Update
 If you want to update container with a newer image run following commands on your server while inside the repository directory _(via SSH)_.